Table of Contents

 - Major estuaries occur in the Bay of Bengal.
 Many estuaries are locations of some of the major seaports.

-- Most of the India’s major estuaries occur on the east coast.
-In contrast, the estuaries on the west coast are smaller (In environmental studies, deltas are considered as sub sections of estuaries).
+- Most of India’s major estuaries occur on the east coast.
+In contrast, the estuaries on the west coast are smaller (in environmental studies, deltas are considered as subsections of estuaries).

 - Two typical examples of estuaries on the west coast are the Mandovi and Zuari estuaries.

 Issues of Indian Estuarine Ecosystem